 • The system is practiced by the Lozi people

-• It is practiced on the upper Zambezi flood plain
+• It is practised on the upper Zambezi floodplain

 • The seasonal movement of the Lozi people and their animals from the flood plain when it gets flooded to the upland and back is referred to as transhumance